F5Networks/f5-telemetry-streaming/INTERNAL_README.md

 Useful for demo or to check if poller was able to connect to device.
 **pollerName** should match the name of one of configured pollers.
 Otherwise *HTTP 404* will be returned.
 For output example see [System Info](#system-info).

-## Data tracer

-Tracer is useful for debug because it dumps intermediate data to file.
-Default location for files is **/var/tmp/telemetry** Each config object has 'tracer' property.
-Possible values are:

-- *false* - tracer disabled
-- *true* - tracer enabled, file name will be **DEFAULT_LOCATION/OBJ_TYPE.OBJ_NAME**
-- *string* - custom path to file to steam data to

 ## Output Example